 Some wind up toys use friction to make them move.
 A central wheel (the friction wheel) is wound up by pushing the rear wheels of the toy backwards or forwards against a flat surface.
 When the toy is placed on the ground the friction wheel provides momentum to the other wheels to move the toy.

-What's your Wind Up worth?
+What's your Wind Up worth in 2021?
 Here are some recently sold items.